 What is anorexia nervosa?

-Anorexia nervosa is a type of eating disorder with some unique characteristics, such as an obsessive fear of gaining weight, distorted body image and low body weight.
+Anorexia nervosa is a type of eating disorder.
+Common characteristics of anorexia include having an obsessive fear of gaining weight, distorted body image and low body weight.
 Anorexia nervosa can have a devastating impact on your physical health, so it’s important to find out what you can do to recognise the symptoms and get help.

 This can help if: